Cosmetology Schools in Tennessee

 To become a cosmetologist in Tennessee, you must meet certain requirements:

-A new 2021 law requires beauty professionals in Tennessee to take domestic violence awareness courses.
+Tennessee beauty professionals must also complete domestic violence awareness courses.
 Students at approved cosmetology schools in Tennessee will take the course as part of their overall training.

 Cosmetology Salary in Tennessee and Projected Job Growth